evilusean/Khan/Algebra/Algebra 2/GM-Algebra2-Notes.md

 **Calvin's Juice (53%):** 8 gallons

 ### Problem 3) Word Problem: Multi-Constraint System (Bill Totals)
+- Problem 3) (answered below, added to anki) For a bill totaling $1105, a clerk received: hundreds, twenties, and ones only.
+There were 6 times as many 20's as 100's and 25 fewer 1's than 20's.
+How much of each type of bill was received?

 **Problem Equation:** $$100H + 20T + 1O = 1105$$